Chris Manno

-Christopher Manno (born November 4, 1988) is an American former professional baseball pitcher.
-He played for the Spain National Team in the 2013 World Baseball Classic.
+Christopher Manno (born 4 November 1988) is an American former professional baseball pitcher.
+Born in the United States, he represented Spain internationally.

 Career

 A native of Brooklyn, New York, Manno attended Xaverian High School and Duke University.
 While at Duke, Manno played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League, was named a league all-star, and helped lead the team to the league title.
 He was selected by the Washington Nationals in the 26th round of the 2010 MLB Draft.

 On July 27, 2011, Manno, along with Bill Rhinehart, was traded from the Washington Nationals to the Cincinnati Reds for Jonny Gomes.

-The week of May 23–29, 2014, Manno was released by the Cincinnati Reds.
-The week of May 30–June 4, 2014, Manno was signed by the Washington Nationals.
-The week of July 25–31, 2014 Manno was released by the Washington Nationals.
+On May 26, 2014, Manno was released by the Cincinnati Reds.

+On June 9, 2014, Manno signed a minor league contract with the Washington Nationals.
+In 12 games split between the High–A Potomac Nationals and Double–A Harrisburg Senators, he accumulated a 3.44 ERA with 24 strikeouts across 18 1/3 innings pitched.
+Manno was released by the Nationals organization on July 27.

+International career

+Born in the United States, Manno is of Spanish descent through his grandparents.
+He played for the Spain national team in the 2013 World Baseball Classic.